Lisbon is one of the sunniest cities in Europe and known for its spectacular hilltop vistas and delicious custard tarts (pastéis de nata).

-To help make your trip to Lisbon more enjoyable, here are 15 common tourist mistakes to avoid!
+To help make your trip to Lisbon more enjoyable, here are 15 things you should know before visiting.

 The good news is that Lisbon is a very walkable city.
 One of the best ways to explore the city is on foot.
 You just want to make sure to wear proper shoes.

 This means bringing comfortable shoes that have a good grip.
 There are lots of hills and cobblestoned roads in Lisbon, which can get quite slippery in the rain.